tarantool/cartridge-cli/doc/global-flags.rst

                 including the output of nested commands like ``tarantoolctl rocks make`` or ``docker build``.
         *   -   ``--debug``
-            -   Run command in debug mode---that is, with verbose output and without removing temporary files.
+            -   Run command in debug mode -- that is, with verbose output and without removing temporary files.
                 Useful for debugging ``cartridge pack``.
         *   -   ``--quiet``